wacncontent/CustomizeTool/output/articles/multi-factor-authentication/multi-factor-authentication-azure-authenticator.md

 Once you have added all the accounts to the new app uninstall the old app from your phone.

 Curious how to remove individual accounts from the old app?
 Tap on the account.
-You’ll get an option to “Delete”.
+You'll get an option to "Delete".

 ![Remove account](./media/multi-factor-authentication-azure-authenticator/remove.png)